kevincobos/Front-End-Basic-React/README.md

 # Front-End-Basic-React

 ## React
 React is a JavaScript library for building user interfaces.
 It is maintained by Facebook and a community of individual developers and companies.
-React can be used as a base in the development of single-page or mobile applications.
-React can be used with a combination of other JavaScript libraries or frameworks, such as Angular JS in MVC.
+-  React can be used with a combination of other JavaScript libraries or frameworks, such as Angular JS in MVC.
-React is not a framework, nor is it a complete solution.
+- React is not a framework, nor is it a complete solution.
 It is a library for building composable user interfaces.
 It encourages the creation of reusable UI components, which present data that changes over time.
 Lots of people use React as the V in MVC.
-React abstracts away the DOM from you, giving a simpler programming model and better performance.
+- React abstracts away the DOM from you, giving a simpler programming model and better performance.
 React can also render on the server using Node, and it can power native apps using React Native.
-React implements one-way reactive data flow, which reduces the boilerplate and is easier to reason about than traditional data binding.
+- React implements one-way reactive data flow, which reduces the boilerplate and is easier to reason about than traditional data binding.
-React is declarative.
-React uses JSX - an XML-like syntax that allows you to write React components in a familiar way.
+- React uses JSX - an XML-like syntax that allows you to write React components in a familiar way.
-React Virtual DOM - a JavaScript representation of the actual DOM.
-React only makes changes to the parts of the DOM that need updating.
-React is modular - you can use React with any other JavaScript framework.
-React is scalable - large applications with data that changes over time without reloading the page is where
+- React is scalable - large applications with data that changes over time without reloading the page is where React performs best.
-React performs best.
-React is flexible - you can use React for interesting projects that have nothing to do with making a web app.

-### React Features
+### React Main Features

 - a JavaScript library for building user interfaces.
 - a tool for building SPAs (Single Page Applications).
 - a tool for handling the view layer for web and mobile apps.